vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 In this blog post, we explored several trade-offs related to vector search.
-We concluded that the quality, as measured by recall@k, must be weighed against the use case metrics and the deployment cost.Furthermore, we demonstrated how multi-threaded search could reduce the latency of the exact search, but scaling query throughput for exact search would be prohibitively e xpensive at this scale.
+We concluded that the quality, as measured by recall@k, must be weighed against the use case metrics and the deployment cost.Furthermore, we demonstrated how multi-threaded search could reduce the latency of the exact search, but scaling query throughput for exact search would be prohibitively expensive at this scale.
 However, using brute force search could be a valid and cost-effective alternative for smaller data volumes with low query throughput, especially since the memory usage is considerably less, and supported indexing throughput is higher.

 In the next blog post in this series, we will experiment with the original [Microsoft SPACEV-1B](https://github.com/microsoft/SPTAG/tree/main/datasets/SPACEV1B) vector dataset, using the original dimension with `int8` precision with euclidean distance.
-In the blog post we will explore an hybrid approach for approximate nearest neighbor search, using a combination of inverted indexes and *HNSW*, which reduces memory usage.
+In the upcoming blog post we will explore an hybrid approach for approximate nearest neighbor search.
+This approach uses a combination of inverted indexes and *HNSW*, which reduces memory usage.
 The method we will explore using Vespa is highly inspired by the [SPANN: Highly-efficient Billion-scale Approximate Nearest Neighbor Search](https://arxiv.org/abs/2111.08566) paper.
 Stay tuned!